7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- The act of flushing any of these items could result in blocked drains or damaged sewer pipes within your plumbing system which comes at unimaginable expense to you.
+- Flushing any of these items will ultimately lead to blockages in drains or damaged pipelines inside your home’s plumbing system which comes at unimaginable expense to you.

 - Local Sydney Blocked Drains offers unblocking blocked drains and drain clearing services CCTV drain inspection and pipe relining.